apache/mesos/docs/ssl.md

 Turn on or off SSL.
 When it is turned off it is the equivalent of default Mesos with libevent as the backing for events.
 All sockets default to the non-SSL implementation.
 When it is turned on, the default configuration for sockets is SSL.
 This means outgoing connections will use SSL, and incoming connections will be expected to speak SSL as well.
 None of the below flags are relevant if SSL is not enabled.
 If SSL is enabled, `LIBPROCESS_SSL_CERT_FILE` and `LIBPROCESS_SSL_KEY_FILE` must be supplied.

 #### LIBPROCESS_SSL_SUPPORT_DOWNGRADE=(false|0,true|1) [default=false|0]
 Control whether or not non-SSL connections can be established.
 If this is enabled __on the accepting side__, then the accepting side will downgrade to a non-SSL socket if the connecting side is attempting to communicate via non-SSL. (e.g. HTTP).

+If this is enabled __on the connecting side__, then the connecting side will retry on a non-SSL socket if establishing the SSL connection failed.

 See [Upgrading Your Cluster](#Upgrading) for more details.

 #### LIBPROCESS_SSL_KEY_FILE=(path to key)
 The location of the private key used by OpenSSL.